DanielCalvo/studies/Kubernetes/CertifiedKubernetesAdministratorCKA/general_notes.md

 - Give pod design patterns a google!
 - Give liveness and readiness probes a look, even though these are only part of the CKAD course

+#### Section 6:
+- ETCD backup is pretty insane to memorize and... the official doc seems lacking?

 #### Section 7:
 - (Follow up from Dani: There's definitely some learning to be done as far as troubleshooting a broken cluster (as in when you can't use kubectl)
 - The TLS troubleshooting at lecture was very boring, reapproch at the future if you feel like